2025 State Policy Priorities

 This bill would encourage colleges to become a Hunger-Free Campus by:

-1. Designating a college staff person as a point of contact.
+1. Designating a college staff person as a point of contact for support programs.